Japanese navy veteran recalls Pearl Harbor 75 years on

 "I wondered if such a poor country would be all right fighting such a big one," the former real-estate agent, now 95 and one of the few Japanese participants still alive, told AFP at his home in Osaka.

-This attack brought America into World War II -- though it was already well underway for Europe, and China.brought America into World War II -- though it was already well underway for Europe, and China
+This attack brought America into World War II -- though it was already well underway for Europe, and China.

 This year's anniversary comes after President Barack Obama's visit in May to Hiroshima, the Japanese city pulverised by a US atom bomb in the closing days of the conflict.